Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 	- Running import details - This gives the details of current import run count on FHIR service.
 	- Failed import count - This gives the failed import run count on FHIR service.
 	- Failed import details - This gives the details of failed import run count FHIR service.
+	- Import resources details - This gives the details of import resources run count on FHIR service.
 3. Surface Check - This give the details of surface check run for data movement verification.
 4. Function App
 	- Failures
 	- Server exceptions and dependency failures
 	- Avg processor / CPU utilization
 	- Average available memory.
+5. Total Resource Count - This gives the count of total resources on FHIR service and Azure API for FHIR.

 ### Table Storage Monitoring